 2D Assets

 Chinmoku’s 2D assets were all produced in Photoshop.
 Textures, buttons, and puzzle assets were all created to look “painted”, both to harken back to older horror games like Silent Hill and to mesh everything together.
-Many of these 2D assets were being designed for use on the phone- puzzle backgrounds, buttons, and decals.
+Many of these 2D assets were designed for use on the phone, puzzle backgrounds, buttons, and decals.
 Because of the small size of the screen, readability was extremely important.
 Simple, bright colors on top of dull backgrounds made sure that even small characters could be distinguished from each other.

 Puzzle assets were often designed all together on the same document, and painted as one image.
 Later, once the design was complete, these images were separated and exported.
 This way, separate .png files could be used as buttons by themselves, reducing the workload on the programmer.
 Additionally, Hiragana and letters featured in the puzzle were exported as their own images to be overlaid on the buttons.
 This would allow us to go back and swap in new letters onto the same puzzle, if we so chose.